firevel/cloud-tasks-queue-driver/README.md

 ## Routing

-Routing by default matching service and version, so your task will always match version it was dispatched from.
+Inside App Engine routing matching service and version, so your task will always match version it was dispatched from.
+Inside Cloud Run it will always be handled by promoted version.